 Japanese Pine Sawyer

-Japanese pine sawyer feeds mainly on pine species.
+While pine species are the primary food source for the Japanese pine sawyer, it has also been known to feed on larch, cedar, fir, and spruce.
 In Japan, the preferred host is Pinus densiflora and in China, the preferred host is Pinus massoniana.
-Minor hosts include other plants in the Pinaceae family.

 Think you've spotted this pest?